ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 For bitstreams being delivered over multicast, the following rules apply:
 * The atlas V3C component media configuration is identified by v3c-ptl-level-idc, v3c-ptl-tier-flag, v3c-ptl-codec-idc, and v3c-ptl-toolset-idc.
 These atlas format configuration parameters MUST be used symmetrically; that is, the answerer MUST either maintain all configuration parameters or remove the media line, including any associated video coded V3C component media lines.
 This implies that v3c-ptl-level-idc for offer/answer in multicast is not changeable.
 * The video coded V3C component media configuration format is according the respective RTP video payload specification.
-* To simplify the handling and matching of these configurations, the same RTP payload type number used in the offer SHOULD also be used in the answer, as specified in {{RFC3264}}.
-An answer MUST NOT contain a payload type number used in the offer unless the configuration is the same as in the offer.
+* To simplify the handling and matching of these configurations, the same RTP payload type number used in the offer MUST also be used in the answer.
 * Parameter sets received MUST be associated with the originating source and MUST only be used in decoding the incoming bitstream from the same source.

 ## Declarative SDP considerations

-When V3C content over RTP is offered with SDP in a declarative style, the parameters capable of indicating both bitstream properties as well as receiver capabilities are used to indicate only bitstream properties.
+When V3C content over RTP is offered with SDP in a declarative style, the parameters capable of indicating both bitstream properties as well as answerer capabilities are used to indicate only bitstream properties.
 For example, in this case, the parameters v3c-ptl-level-idc, v3c-ptl-tier-flag, v3c-ptl-codec-idc, v3c-ptl-toolset-idc and v3c-ptl-rec-idc declare the values used by the bitstream, not the capabilities for receiving bitstreams.

-A receiver of the SDP is required to support all parameters and values of the parameters provided; otherwise, the receiver MUST reject or not participate in the session.
+An answerer of the SDP is required to support all parameters and values of the parameters provided; otherwise, the answerer MUST reject or not participate in the session.
 It falls on the creator of the session to use values that are expected to be supported by the receiving application.

 # IANA considerations